YuriIriarte/CSB/README.md

 The package provides tools for:

-- Density, distribution, quantile, and random generation
+- Density, distribution, and random generation
 - Closed-form moments and shape measures
 - Parameter estimation by:
   - Method of Moments